AntiAntiexe/My-Notes/Subject-Notes/Science 153d743319354e65b1b9cbcee367292b/Psychology 7518462e91c34c52a94dd6c0c8f4a83e/Creation of an Addiction.md

 ### how is a memory formed?

-when new information is learned, a memory is usally formed (sometimes can last for ages and sometimes for a few seconds) on a neural level we see more expansion of dentrites (via sprouting) and growth of axon terminalsleading to stonger connections of neurons.
+when new information is learned, a memory is usally formed (sometimes can last for ages and sometimes for a few seconds) on a neural level we see more expansion of dendrites (via sprouting) and growth of axon terminalsleading to stonger connections of neurons.

 The
 neurotransmitter glutamate is released and